 Your body has a natural mechanism to attack foreign bodies that can be harmful.
-Your immune system fights against pathogens, external injuries, or effects of chemicals.
+Your immune system fights against pathogens, external injuries, or chemicals.
 The first such protective response of the immune system is inflammation.
-Redness, pain, swelling, and sometimes loss of function are the signs of inflammation.1 They are indicators of acute inflammation.
+Redness, pain, swelling, and sometimes loss of function are the signs of acute inflammation.1

 Is Inflammation A Reaction To External Causes?

 What is the best way to protect your body from such inflammation?
-Making dietary change is a very important step towards it.
-Including anti-inflammatory foods in your menu helps you reduce the risk of inflammation.4 Here are a few anti-inflammatory foods that are beneficial to your health.
+Making dietary changes to include anti-inflammatory foods in your menu.4 Here are a few anti-inflammatory foods that are beneficial to your health.

 1. Green Leafy Vegetables